nicohlr/ipychart/docs/docs/user_guide/scales.md

 ### Ticks argument

-This argument allows to configure the scale of the Axis.
+This argument allows us to configure the scale of the Axis.
 Available options are:

 ```py
 options = {